atsukotominaga/music-adaptation/material/expstimuli/README.md

 We created artificial novices' recordings by **averaging** each parameter for a tempo, sound duration (articulation) and tone intensity (dynamics) across multiple performances- see [averaging](https://github.com/atsukotominaga/adaptation-v1.0/tree/master/material/stimuli/averaging).

-We want to create 4 different types of recordings:
+We had 4 different types of recordings (each has 16 instances):
 1. low: neither articulation nor dynamics implemented
 2. intermediate-articulation: only articulation implemented
 3. intermediate-dynamics: only dynamics implemented